ama2369/CLI-Covariance-Optimizer/README.md

 # Usage

-Inside the CLI, --help for an easily accessible description of commands.
+Inside the CLI, use --help for an easily accessible description of commands.

 ```
 optimize --help
 ```

 View stock data for a given ticker and date range.
+Date format: <YYYY-MM-DD>.
 ```
-optimize ticker <ticker symbol> <start_date> <end_date>.
-Date format: <YYYY-MM-DD>.
+optimize ticker <ticker symbol> <start_date> <end_date>
 ```